ledmaster/machine-learning-success/README.md

 # Machine Learning Successes
 How did you successfully apply machine learning in a company?
+What impact do machine learning have for businesses?

 Many people question the effectiveness of machine learning in helping business improve.